Masters 2017: Sergio Garcia wins in playoff

 Garcia's outgoing personality, including running up the fairway after playing a shot from behind a tree, suggested a great rivalry was in the offing with Woods.

-But while the American went on to dominate the game and notch 14 major titles, Garcia struggled with his self-belief and developed, at times, a sulky, woe-is-me attitude on the golf course.
+But while the American went on to dominate the game and notch 14 major titles, Garcia struggled with his self-belief and developed, at times, a sulky, woe-is-me attitude on the golf course as opportunities slipped by.

 He was notably burned by losing a playoff to Ireland's Padraig Harrington for the 2007 British Open at Carnoustie after having a putt to win on the final green.
-He lost again to Harrington on the 2008 US PGA and finished second behind the dominant Rory McIlroy at the 2014 British Open.
+He lost again to Harrington in the 2008 US PGA and finished second behind the dominant Rory McIlroy at the 2014 British Open.

+It was a case of third time unlucky for McIlroy at Augusta as he tries to become only the sixth player -- alongside Woods, Jack Nicklaus, Gary Player, Ben Hogan and Gene Sarazen -- to complete the career grand slam of all four major titles.

+The Northern Irishman carded a three-under 69 to end three under, a fourth consecutive top 10 in the Masters.